Rainy Day Fun: Keep Your Dog Busy With a DIY Indoor Obstacle Course

 Unfortunately, Luna is big enough that she just stepped right over the storage tub.

-Although an indoor obstacle course can be a great way to entertain your pup and provide exercise and mental stimulation, it’s important to keep safety in mind.
+Although an indoor obstacle course can be a great way to entertain your dog and provide exercise and mental stimulation, it’s important to keep safety in mind.

 Set up your obstacle course on a sturdy, nonslippery surface like a carpeted room and stairway.